ISearchDesktop Interface

 Methods

-The ISearchDesktop interface defines the following methods.
+The ISearchDesktop interface has these methods.

 ExecuteQuery